lupusmagist/Basic-Flask-with-auth/README.md

 * Download app into a folder on your PC with:
 `git clone https://DanieCornelius@bitbucket.org/DanieCornelius/tdb.git`

-Open a comand prompt and change directory into that folder.
+Open a command prompt and change directory into that folder.

 Then run:
-* `py -3 -m venv venv`
-    * (This installs the Python Virual Environment in the project folder)
+* `./init.sh`
+    * This command will create the virtual environment, install requirements, setup the database and create the settings.py file.

+If some data is needed in the database:
+* `source venv/bin/activate`
+* `python test_data.py`

+To run the app, either:
-* `venv\scripts\activate`
+* `./run.sh`
-    * (This activates the virtual environment)
-* `pip install -r requirements.txt`
-    * (This installs all the requirements needed to run our app)
-    * Create a new file called settings.py in the clientapp folder
-    * In this file add the following settings
-        * SQLALCHEMY_DATABASE_URI = 'sqlite:///database.db'
+* or
+* `source venv/bin/activate`
+* `export FLASK_APP=main`

-* `set FLASK_APP=clientapp`
+* `export FLASK_ENV=development`
 * `flask run`

 * (The app is now running and you can connect to it using the address and port provided in your browser)

 Press `Control-C` to stop running the program.
 Type `deactivate` to exit the virtual environment.